| #arcade | #fonts | #games | #pixels | #videogames |

 A good font required skill to create.
 It shouldn’t require time to decipher.
-There’s one default arcade font which is perfectly legible, and can be found in games from nearly every manufacturer.
-It might have come from Namco originally, or maybe Atari, or maybe not.
-It burst into existence and became the de-facto standard in the primordial ooze of the earliest arcade games, and was used until the last.
+There’s one arcade font which is perfectly legible, and can be found in games from nearly every manufacturer.
+First used in an Atari quiz game, it burst into existence and became the de-facto standard in the primordial ooze of the earliest arcade games, and was used until the last.

 This ‘arcade font’ became the starting point for a lot of developers.
 Sometimes they tweaked a few pixels, sometimes they added colour, many of them added a shadow in the gap pixel.
 Irem’s Major Title did all three: